School of Art and Design (MC 036)

 - Letters of Recommendation Three required.

-- Other Requirements Applicants must submit 12 images of visual work demonstrating proficiency in the area of studio arts.
-Portfolios are submitted online at: http://uic.slideroom.com/ .
-No portfolios are to be submitted with application materials.
-Prerequisites and/or technical experience specific to this field may be required prior to entrance.
+- Other Requirements Applicants must submit a resume/cv, transcripts (from all schools attended), and a portfolio of 12 images of current work demonstrating proficiency in the area of studio arts.
+Prerequisites and/or technical experience specific to this field of study may be required prior to entrance.
+All materials, including unofficial transcripts, are submitted online at: http://uic.slideroom.com/.
+Applicants must also submit the UIC Graduate Application, application fee, and upload additional unofficial copies of the transcript(s) within the UIC web application.
 Site visitation with area coordinators is encouraged.

 - Deadlines The application deadline for this program is February 1; contact the School of Art and Design for more information.